Financial Wellness Apps for Women: 13 Tools That Support Your Life, Not Just Your Money

 Over the years, I’ve experimented with countless apps, from budgeting tools to moon cycle trackers, and I can confidently say there are a handful I just couldn’t live without.
 These aren’t just about convenience.
 They’re about intentionality.
 They help me live in alignment with my values, energy, and goals—whether that means saving money, finding meaningful work, planning a healing trip, or simply syncing my cycle with the moon.

-Here are the 13 essential apps that have supported me through career pivots, financial glow-ups, emotional healing, and deep rest.
+Here are the 13 essential financial wellness apps for women that have supported me through career pivots, financial glow-ups, emotional healing, and deep rest.
 Even if some of these aren’t available in your region, I encourage you to find apps that serve the same purpose.

 1. Wealthsimple (Financial Literacy + Investing)